Nightstar2381/scription/README.md

-#power sarat no coppy all
+#power By sarat no coppy all